lmsonic/tirocinio/README.md

 #### Gameplay verbs
 -	Throw seed bombs
 -	Collect batteries to recharge scooter
 -	Grinding on rails
+-	Tricks on ramps to get fuel
 -	Braking
 -	Jumping to get over obstacles
 - Turbo mode for scooter, consumes more energy